Wednesday, May 20, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Ubiquiti UDM Beast comes with eight 10GbE, two 10Gbps SPF+ and two 25Gbps SFP+ ports

-Here’s a close-up of the Ubiquiti UDM-Beast’s network ports, including two Gigabit (for the Shadow Mode), eight 10GbE, two 10Gbps SPF+, and two 25Gbps SFP+.
+Here’s a close-up of the Ubiquiti UDM-Beast’s network ports, including two Gigabit (for Shadow Mode redundancy), eight 10GbE, two 10Gbps SPF+, and two 25Gbps SFP+.
 The new gateway has enough to form a 25Gbps network.

 • It has five times the protected bandwidth.
 Specifically, even with the traffic scanning/filtering feature enabled, it can still deliver up to 24.9 Gbps of real-world bandwidth.
 To put things in perspective, 10 Gbps is currently the fastest commercial broadband speed.